 This year, our Books and Breakfast program will feature eight books, with two dedicated to each of the themes of our past four years: hauntings, rebels and revolutionaries, lovers, and women who work magic.
-The complete list of our selections is below, but we’ll also be featuring these books over the next few months so you can pick which ones you might like to read before Sirens!
+The complete list of our selections and a spotlight on our hauntings selections are here; a spotlight on our rebels and revolutionaries selections is here; and our spotlight on our lovers selections is here.
+We hope this helps you pick which ones you might like to read before Sirens!

 2018 BOOKS AND BREAKFAST SELECTIONS

 SPOTLIGHT ON WOMEN WHO WORK MAGIC

 Our two Books and Breakfast picks focused on women who work magic are S. A. Chakraborty’s The City of Brass and Moïra Fowley-Doyle’s Spellbook of the Lost and Found.
 Do you plan on picking these up soon?
 Let us know!
 Tweet @sirens_con or use the hashtag #Sirens18!